Samsung’s QN95C Neo QLED TV is so good OLED TVs should be worried

 The Samsung QN95C Neo QLED 4K TV is available to purchase starting the end of February, priced at $3,299 for the 65-inch configuration I demoed.
 The 75-inch model costs $4,199 and the 85-inch model costs $5,799, so it’s by no means a cheap TV.

 If you’re dead-set on buying a new, premium TV ASAP, I can say with confidence that the Samsung QN95C Neo QLED 4K TV should be on your short list.
-Even if you had your heart set on OLED, I believe it’s worth taking a closer look at this Samsung 2023 TV
+Even if you had your heart set on OLED, I believe it’s worth taking a closer look at this Samsung 2023 TV.

 That said, we’ll get the QN95C on our testing bench for a longer period of time before giving it a star rating and official recommendation.
 Plus, if you’re able to wait, TV deals should bring discounts to this model starting over the summer.

 Kate Kozuch is the managing editor of social and video at Tom’s Guide.
-She covers smartwatches, TVs and audio devices, too.
-Kate appears on Fox News to talk tech trends and runs the Tom's Guide TikTok account, which you should be following.
+She writes about smartwatches, TVs, audio devices, and some cooking appliances, too.
+Kate appears on Fox News to talk tech trends and runs the Tom's Guide TikTok account, which you should be following if you don't already.
 When she’s not filming tech videos, you can find her taking up a new sport, mastering the NYT Crossword or channeling her inner celebrity chef.